redox-os/website/content/news/io_uring-0.md

 The idea, just as with Linux, is to use two kernel-managed SPSC queues (rings) as an alternative syscall interface, rather than relying on a direct context switch to the kernel, via register parameters and the syscall instruction;
-instead, a syscall is made by pushing a new entry onto the _Completion Queue_, then doing other useful work, and then eventually popping an entry from the _Completion Queue_, which indicates that the syscall has completed with a specific return value.
+instead, a syscall is made by pushing a new entry onto the _Submission Queue_, then doing other useful work, and then eventually popping an entry from the _Completion Queue_, which indicates that the syscall has completed with a specific return value.
 This has numerous advantages, apart from being more